 Gate with a Purpose

 One way content marketing teams have mitigated the GateGate controversy: they use “pillar content.”
-Kapost goes into great detail about pillar strategy, but I like to think of it like a Christmas tree.
+Killer Marketing Now goes into great detail about pillar strategy, but I like to think of it as a Christmas tree.

 The tree itself is a substantial, informative, and incredibly useful piece of content that you write to position your company as the authority on a subject.
 Gate this authoritative content, because customers find it of high value and will trade their information for that content.
 Decorate your tree with free, smaller bits and baubles of content: blog posts, social media posts, podcasts, and videos to attract users to your site.
 These ornamental pieces still have value, and they will attract both users and indexing robots to your site.
 You give away these pieces without losing the tree.